Princess Clémentine of Orléans

-Princess Clémentine, Princess of Koháry (Marie Clémentine Léopoldine Caroline Clotilde d'Orléans) (3 June 1817 – 16 February 1907) was the sixth child and youngest daughter of Louis-Philippe I, King of the French and Maria Amalia of the Two Sicilies.
+Princess Clémentine of Orléans (Marie Clémentine Léopoldine Caroline Clotilde d'Orléans; 3 June 1817 – 16 February 1907) was the sixth child and youngest daughter of Louis-Philippe I, King of the French and Maria Amalia of the Two Sicilies.
 She was the mother of Ferdinand I, Tsar of Bulgaria.

 Early life

 Marie Clémentine Léopoldine Caroline Clotilde of Orléans, styled Mademoiselle de Beaujolais, was born on 3 June 1817 at the Château de Neuilly, in Neuilly-sur-Seine, France, soon after the Bourbon Restoration.
 She became a royal princess, Princess of Orléans, following her father's ascension to the French throne in 1830.

 As a young woman, it was written that she "is represented to possess great beauty and accomplishments."
 Clémentine was taught history by the radical historian Jules Michelet, who would spend lessons glorifying the French Revolution to his young student.